ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-flight-data.rst

-This section covers the information you will need to use the features in the Mission Planner Flight DATA screen - selected in the Top menu of Mission Planner.:ref:`An Introduction <mission-planner-ground-control-station>` privodes a brief overview with pointers to the various areas of information.
+This section covers the information you will need to use the features in the Mission Planner Flight DATA screen - selected in the Top menu of Mission Planner. :ref:`An Introduction <mission-planner-ground-control-station>` provides a brief overview with pointers to the various areas of information.

 Heads Up Area  (HUD)
 ====================